What are ‘Talking Therapies’?

 The Department of Health (D of H) have recently produced a very helpful information booklet entitled: “Cognitive Behavioural Therapy (CBT) for people with depression and anxiety – what skills can service users expect their therapists to have”?
 Click here to download the booklet.

 For information on private therapists consult the British Psychological Society’s (BPS) Directory of Charted Psychologists – copies of which can be found at most major libraries.
-If your library doesn’t have a copy, you can contact the BPS on 0116 254 9568.
+If your library doesn’t have a copy, visit the BPS website here.

 Counselling and Psychotherapy

-For information on private therapists, contact the British Association for Counselling & Psychotherapy.
+For information on private therapists, contact the British Association for Counselling & Psychotherapy here.

 Hypnotherapy is the use of hypnosis for the treatment and alleviation of a variety of physical and psychological symptoms.
 Hypnosis allows the subject to experience often quite deep levels of relaxation and so helps to reduce levels of stress and anxiety.
 It is often used alongside classical behavioural therapies such as ‘systematic desensitisation’.
 Two important elements of this therapy are the ability to clearly imagine something that makes you feel anxious and then to attain a deeply relaxed state.
 Hypnosis helps to achieve both of these more easily and quickly than many other forms of treatment.

 If you are a member of Anxiety UK you can access the Clinical Hypnotherapy service.
 We have therapists across the UK.
-If you want to find a clinical hypnotherapist privately, we suggest you contact one of the hypnotherapy bodies that Anxiety UK recommends including the British Society of Clinical Hypnosis or the General Hypnotherapy Register, and/or be registered with the National Council for Hypnotherapy or the UK Council for Psychotherapy
+If you want to find a clinical hypnotherapist privately, we suggest you contact the British Society of Clinical Hypnosis or the General Hypnotherapy Register.

 These usually take place in a formal setting (e.g. hospital, day centre), run by professionals (e.g. CPNs, social workers) and are more structured than self-help groups.
 Some are self-referral, others have a limited number of places and take referrals from GP’s only.
 Some run for a set period of time, usually 10-16 weeks and operate weekly, fortnightly or monthly for 1-2 hours.